Get The Facts

 - Introduced in 1994, it was originally just £5 per person for short-haul flights, and £10 elsewhere.

-- A typical family of four will pay an average of almost £120 this year in APD.
+- A typical family of four will pay an average of almost £120 each year in APD.

-- In February 2013 PwC published major new research which found that significantly reducing or abolishing APD would result in a significant increase in the UK’s Gross Domestic Product and would result in the creation of tens of thousands of new jobs.
+- PwC has published research which found that significantly reducing or abolishing APD would result in a significant increase in the UK’s Gross Domestic Product and would result in the creation of tens of thousands of new jobs.
 It also found that reducing or abolishing APD would actually increase the revenues to the Treasury from other taxes so much that it would pay for itself – increasing the money flowing into the Exchequer.

-- With effect from 1 January 2013 the Northern Ireland Assembly legislated to set devolved APD rates (Bands b to D) at £0 due to the damage caused to local businesses and jobs.
+- Last year the Northern Ireland Assembly legislated to set devolved APD rates (Bands B to D) at £0 due to the damage caused to local businesses and jobs.
 Continental Airlines acknowledged that they would have abandoned flights from Belfast to the US if APD rates from Northern Ireland hadn’t been reduced.

-APD plays an important role in raising tax receipts for the UK’s public finances, so isn’t it necessary at this time of austerity?
+APD plays an important role in raising tax receipts for the UK’s public finances, so isn’t it necessary at this continued time of fiscal austerity?

 While the UK does not levy VAT on domestic flights, international air travel from many other countries is generally VAT-exempt.
 Indeed, under EC law, all international passenger services from EU member countries are VAT-exempt.
 Bearing in mind that APD is imposed on all domestic flights and international flights leaving from a UK airport, it’s difficult to argue that not paying VAT on domestic flights alone compensates for current APD rates.
 For return flights within the UK, the tax has to be paid twice as the passenger “departs” twice.